salesforce/sa11y/packages/preset-rules/README.md

 ### Experimental Rules

-Rules we are still testing and developing.
-They are not enabled by default in axe-core, but are enabled for the axe browser extensions.
+Rules that are still under testing and development in axe-core.

 | Rule ID                                                                                              | Description                                                                                                                                         | Impact   | Issue Type                 | In Base Ruleset    | In Recommended Ruleset | Notes                                  |
 | ---------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | -------------------------- | ------------------ | ---------------------- | -------------------------------------- |